Ben Shapiro

-Benjamin Aaron Shapiro (born January 15, 1984) is an American conservative political commentator, media host, and attorney.
+Benjamin Aaron Shapiro (born January 15, 1984) is an American conservative political commentator and media host.
 He writes columns for Creators Syndicate, Newsweek, and Ami Magazine, and is editor emeritus for The Daily Wire, which he co-founded in 2015.
 Shapiro is the host of The Ben Shapiro Show, a daily political podcast and live radio show.
 He was editor-at-large of Breitbart News from 2012 until his resignation in 2016.
-Shapiro has also authored sixteen non-fiction books.
+Shapiro has also authored 16 non-fiction books.

 Shapiro has described his political views as economically libertarian and socially conservative, and is critical of the alt-right movement.
-He opposes abortion, gun control, same-sex marriage, transgender rights and the Affordable Care Act.
-He supports capital punishment, tax cuts and the 2003 invasion of Iraq.
-He has praised Israel in its role in the Israeli–Palestinian conflict and condemned Hamas, denying the existence of an ongoing genocide in Gaza.
+He opposes abortion, gun control, same-sex marriage, transgender rights, and the Affordable Care Act.
+He supports capital punishment, tax cuts, and the 2003 invasion of Iraq.
+He has condemned Hamas and praised Israel and the IDF in their role in the Gaza war and overall Israeli–Palestinian conflict.

 Early life and education

-Benjamin Aaron Shapiro was born on January 15, 1984, in Los Angeles, California, to a Conservative Jewish family.
+Benjamin Aaron Shapiro was born on January 15, 1984, in Burbank, California, to a Conservative Jewish family.
 He is Ashkenazi Jewish.
 When he was 9 years old, his family began to observe Orthodox Judaism.
-He started playing violin at a young age and performed at the Israel Bonds Banquet in 1996 at age 12.
-His parents both worked in Hollywood.
-His mother was a TV company executive, and his father, David Shapiro, worked as a composer.
+He started playing violin at five years old and performed at the Israel Bonds Banquet in 1996 at age 12.
+His parents both worked in Hollywood; his mother was a TV company executive and his father, David Shapiro, worked as a composer.

 Shapiro went from Walter Reed Middle School in the San Fernando Valley to Yeshiva University High School of Los Angeles in Westside, Los Angeles, where he graduated in 2000 at age 16.
 He studied political science at the University of California, Los Angeles, graduating in 2004 at age 20 with a Bachelor of Arts, summa cum laude, and membership in Phi Beta Kappa.
 He then attended Harvard Law School, where he studied under liberal law professors Lani Guinier and Randall Kennedy.
-Shapiro graduated from Harvard Law in 2007 with a Juris Doctor, cum laude.
+Shapiro was a Claremont Institute Publius Fellow in 2006.
+He graduated from Harvard in 2007 with a Juris Doctor (J.D.), cum laude.